Department of Labor Logo United States Department of Labor

 Reliability of the employment estimates.
 The estimates presented in this release are based on sample surveys, administrative data, and modeling and, thus, are subject to sampling and other types of errors.
 Changes in metropolitan area nonfarm payroll employment are cited in the analysis of this release only if they have been determined to be statistically significant at the 90-percent confidence level.
 Documentation on the reliability of state and area estimates is available for metropolitan areas and metropolitan divisions.

 Area definitions.
-The substate area data published in this news release reflect the U.S. Office of Management and Budget delineations issued on April 10, 2018.
+The substate area data published in this news release reflect the U.S. Office of Management and Budget delineations issued on July 21, 2023.
 The 12 metropolitan areas discussed in this release are the metropolitan areas with the largest population according to the U.S. Census Bureau.

-• The Dallas-Plano-Irving Metropolitan Division includes Collin, Dallas, Denton, Ellis, Hunt, Kaufman, and Rockwall counties in Texas.
+• The Dallas-Plano-Irving Metropolitan Division includes Collin, Dallas, Denton, Ellis, Hunt, Kaufman, and Rockwall Counties in Texas.

 Additional information